polpolrene/SystemDocs/nl/detail/README.md

 # Libraries

-The SAFE network is comprised of 9 individual libraries.
+Het SAFE netwerk is comprised of 9 individual libraries.
 The following section, aimed at the more technical reader, provides a more detailed explanation of what role each library performs and how they work.

 The code for each library is available in MaidSafe's [GitHub repository](https://github.com/maidsafe).
 The libraries are: